Purity and 2-Calabi-Yau categories: 2CY categories and formality

 \begin{proposition}\cite[Sec.4.3]{Kaj07} If $L_\psi\omega=0$, then $\hat{\psi}^*\omega=\omega$ .
 In particular, for $S\in \mathcal{O}_{\cyc}(X)$ we may consider the automorphism

 and $\hat{S}^*\omega=\omega$. \end{proposition}

-Strictification of units in the non-cyclic setting is well known by work of Seidel and Lef\`evre-Hasegawa, but in the cyclic setting there appears to be no previous treatment. \begin{proposition}[Strictification of cyclic units] Let $\mathscr{A}$ be a cyclic minimal $A_{\infty}$-category over a field of characteristic zero.
+Strictification of units in the non-cyclic setting is well known by work of Seidel and Lef\`evre-Hasegawa, but in the cyclic setting there appears to be no previous treatment. \begin{proposition}[Strictification of cyclic units] Let $\mathscr{A}$ be a cyclic minimal $A_{\infty}$-category over a field of characteristic zero, such that for each pair $i,j\in \Ob(\mathscr{A})$ the graded vector space $\mathscr{A}(i,j)$ is concentrated in non-negative cohomological degrees, or the potential $\mathcal{W}$ has cohomological degree less than four \footnote{An earlier version of this paper left out this final assumption, without which the proposition is false.
+Thanks are due to Lino Amorim for pointing this out.}.
 Then there is a cyclic $A_{\infty}$-isomorphism $\mathscr{A}\rightarrow \mathscr{A}'$, where $\mathscr{A}'$ is unital. \end{proposition} Recall that we are calling an $A_{\infty}$-category unital if it contains \textit{strict} units, hence the ``strictification'' in the above proposition.
 The proof combines the ideas of \cite[Sec.3.2.1]{KLH}, \cite{Kaj07} with \cite{Ren16}.
 We give the details here. \begin{proof}[Proof of Proposition \ref{StrictProp}] Let $\mathscr{A}'$ be the usual category underlying $\mathscr{A}$ (since we assume that $\mathscr{A}$ is minimal, associativity for the compositions $\Am_2$ follow from the relation \eqref{eq:A_infinity_relation_m} with $n=3$).
 The usual cyclic Hochschild complex of the category $\mathscr{A}'$ is equal to